Problem

 2. Immutable Assets

-For assets that don’t change frequently (like theme styles and core scripts), use long-term caching. docmd appends version hashes to these assets to ensure that users only download new versions when you update your documentation.
+For assets that don’t change frequently (like theme styles and core scripts), use long-term caching. docmd appends version hashes to these assets to ensure users only download new versions when you update your documentation.

 # Example Nginx rule for immutable assets